 But we get far ahead of the story.
 The immediate mystery is Morris' behavior in July, 1776.

-The dominant feeling during 1775 had been that Americans needed to prepare for war, while doing everything possible to avert it.
+The dominant feeling during 1775 had been that Americans needed to prepare for war while doing everything possible to avert it.
 If England prevented both the manufacture and importation of gunpowder in the colonies, there was no way to be prepared for war except to smuggle gunpowder.
 Not to smuggle it would leave the colonies weak, almost inviting abuse from London.
-In several elections before then Morris had been the nominee of both the radicals and the conservatives.
+In several elections, before then Morris had been the nominee of both the radicals and the conservatives.
 The radicals could see he was an energetic, efficient and close-mouthed international shipowner; when a Secret Committee was proposed, he obviously would be an effective member of it.
-But he was loudly opposed to war with England and was formidable in debate.
+But he was loudly opposed to war with England and was formidable in a debate.
 The conservatives might have felt he would keep the hotheads on the committee from wandering from or expanding its narrow charge.
 He explained his dual position as seeking "Constitutional Liberty" rather than independence, but that was shrugged off as just so much blather.
 It would be twelve years before people did understand what he wanted, and that he was entirely serious about it.
 That the Lee brothers didn't ever understand, didn't bother Morris at all.
 That the Lee brothers couldn't comprehend his unwillingness to charge headlong into battle, unarmed and unprepared, was equally mysterious to Morris.
 The Lee brothers would well have understood Napoleon's remark that victory was 10% based on surprise.
 But what Napoleon is thought to have said was that victory was 90% based on supplies.

 The later appointment of Arthur Lee to the Secret Committee can be similarly explained as a counterbalance to Morris.
 There were no Southerners on the initial committee, so a hothead like Arthur Lee could be counted on to resist the influence of conservative merchants and perhaps Arthur, outnumbered, was even urged to overplay his hand.
 From the moment he was appointed, he was demanding that Benjamin Franklin be removed from the committee.
 Not only does this help us understand his disruptive behavior when he later joined Franklin at the Paris negotiations, but such misjudgment of Franklin's patriotism illustrates how extreme Lee's suspicions really were.
 Since the original motion for independence had been introduced in Congress as the Virginia Resolution by his brother Richard Henry Lee, we sense this family was perpetually anxious to slay dragons.
 And finally, we can sense the likelihood that Robert Morris and Arthur Lee probably provoked each other.